Presented by the Incite Foundation for the Arts

 Each year, NCNM will select 2-5 pieces.
 The number of pieces is dependent on the requirements of each piece and what stage of development they are in.

-As of year two (which takes submissions in November 2024 and announces selections in Spring 2025), you are only able to submit one piece per writing team.
+You are only able to submit one piece per writing team.
 If you submit multiple pieces, only the first submission received will be considered.

-All participants will be notified in March 2025 on the status of their piece.
-A second round of evaluations will take place, and the top 5 submissions will be contacted March 2025 for a virtual interview with the Advisory Team.
-The pieces will be selected in April 2025.
+All participants will be notified in April 2026 on the status of their piece.
+A second round of evaluations will take place, and the top 5 submissions will be contacted May 2026 for a virtual interview with the Advisory Team.
+The pieces will be selected in May 2026.

 Due to the high volume of submissions, we are unable to provide feedback to any submissions.